 IVD typically progresses at a moderately fast pace, though this varies from dog to dog.
 Overall, dogs will get worse if they are not treated.
 The faster a canine receives treatment, the more likely they are to make a full recovery.

 The first symptom is usually pain and weakness in the dog’s rear legs.
 They might avoid jumping and walking or cry in pain when picked up.
-They can also have muscle spasms, be anxious, and loss bladder and bowel control.
+They can also have muscle spasms, be anxious, and lose bladder and bowel control.

 Eventually, the weakness in the rear legs will progress until they are unusable.
 Dogs will also stop feeling pain in their legs, which is a sign of severe nerve damage.